The Perfect Place to Reveal Your Dysfunctional Self

 Photo: ©vorDa from Getty Images Signature via Canva.com

-You have no choice about being dysfunctional.
-We’re all broken in different ways.
-Even on our best days, imperfections show through like a stain under the white paint.
-Our collective fallenness is why the local church is so fabulous.
-It’s the place where you can be your authentic self.
-I’m not making a case for sinning your brains out, but when you do, you’re in a safe place to find the help you need.
+We have no choice but to be dysfunctional.
+We’re all broken in different ways, as disordedness is part of what it means to be born in Adam.
+Even on our best days, imperfections appear like a stain under white paint.
+Our collective fallenness is why the local church is so fabulous—a collection of broken people in a community of Christ-like disciple-makers seeking to draw closer to God and each other.
+The church is the place where you can be “just as I am.”
+Though I’m not making a case for sinning your brains out or unleashing unbridled behavior, I’m a realist: we sin, and when we do, we’re in a safe place to find the help we need.
+It’s the perfect place to reveal our dysfunctional selves.

 You may want to read: